compose-spec/compose-spec/08-configs.md

 When granted access to a config, the config content is mounted as a file in the container.
 The location of the mount point within the container defaults to `/<config-name>` in Linux containers and `C:\<config-name>` in Windows containers.

-By default, the config MUST be owned by the user running the container command but can be overridden by service configuration.
+By default, the config must be owned by the user running the container command but can be overridden by service configuration.
-By default, the config MUST have world-readable permissions (mode 0444), unless service is configured to override this.
+By default, the config must have world-readable permissions (mode 0444), unless service is configured to override this.

 Services can only access configs when explicitly granted by a [`configs`](05-services.md#configs) subsection.